The Instant Red Flag Test

 Share Documents Safely When Required

-Once you’ve confirmed the request is legitimate — you have a written job offer, you’ve verified the company, and you’re in a formal onboarding process — you still need to share your passport securely.
+Once you’ve confirmed the request is legitimate, with a written job offer in hand, a verified employer, and a formal onboarding process, you still need to share your passport securely.
 Email is not the answer.
+Email attachments sit on multiple servers in transit, stay in inboxes until manually deleted, and replicate into backups uncontrolled.

 Send Your Documents Securely to Legitimate Recruiters